 The County has seen the effects of the expansion of Medi-Cal under the ACA.
-As of September 1, 2018, the Health Plan of San Mateo (HPSM), a separate legal entity from the County, had 33,000 additional Medi-Cal members and a total Medi-Cal membership of 114,000.
+As of January 1, 2021, the Health Plan of San Mateo (HPSM), a separate legal entity from the County, had 37,470 additional Medi-Cal members compared to membership levels prior to ACA and a total Medi-Cal membership of 121,847.

 An additional change with California's implementation of the ACA was the addition of treatment for substance use and moderate mental illnesses for adults enrolled in Medi-Cal.
 Medi-Cal benefits were previously limited to treating only those with very serious mental illness conditions.
-This growth in Medi-Cal membership and benefits presents challenges to the County's Health System.
+This growth in Medi-Cal membership and benefits presents challenges and opportunities for the County Health to meet the medical and behavioral healthcare needs of residents relying on the public safety net.

-As a direct result of the ACA, the Medical Center is now serving 17,000 additional Medi-Cal members.
-At the same time, the number of patients served by the County's Access and Care for Everyone (ACE) program declined with the expansion of Medi-Cal.
+As a direct result of the ACA, the SMMC is now serving 14,551 additional Medi-Cal members.
+However, the number of patients served by the County's Access and Care for Everyone (ACE) program initially declined as a result of the ACA and with the expansion of Medi-Cal but has since grown.
 The ACE program is designed to meet the County's indigent healthcare responsibilities and serve County residents who are not eligible for Medi-Cal, Medicare, private insurance or other third-party payers.
-Enrollment in ACE is currently 21,000, compared to a 2013 (prior to the Affordable Care Act) enrollment of 31,000.
-In addition, because a greater percentage of the patients served by the Medical Center now have insurance, the Medical Center is less reliant upon State realignment funds.
-However, the significant increase in patients has also stressed the Medical Center's capacity to serve Medi-Cal members, as they are required to be seen for urgent, primary and specialty care within specified timeframes-standards that the ACE program does not have.
+Enrollment in ACE is currently 24,828 (April 2021), compared to a 2013 (prior to the Affordable Care Act) enrollment of 31,000.
+In addition, because a greater percentage of the patients served by the SMMC have insurance, until fiscal year 2020-21, the SMMC had been able to meet the needs of a growing number of residents enrolled in the ACE program without increases in the amount of County General Fund or State realignment funds.
+As noted above, the County increased the General Fund contribution by \$5.5M for fiscal year 2020-21 and fiscal year 2021-22 to enable the SMMC to meet increased needs while working through other uncertainties during the COVID-19 pandemic.